paulaoak/paulaoak.github.io/_pages/about.md

 ---

 Hello !
-I am a third-year PhD candidate in Machine Learning at [Centre de Mathématiques Appliquées](https://cmap.ip-paris.fr/) (CMAP) at [École Polytechnique](https://www.polytechnique.edu/), advised by [Alain Durmus](https://alain.perso.math.cnrs.fr/).
-Prior to this, I graduated with a MSc. degree in Applied Mathematics from École Polytechnique ("[Cycle Ingénieur](https://programmes.polytechnique.edu/cycle-ingenieur-polytechnicien/cycle-ingenieur-polytechnicien)") and a MRes. degree in Mathematics, Vision and Learning ("[MVA](https://www.master-mva.com/)") from [École Normale Supérieure Paris-Saclay](https://ens-paris-saclay.fr/).

-**Current status**.
-Since mid-March 2025, I have been interning at [Jasper AI](https://www.jasper.ai/), in the French research team, to work on speeding up the inference of diffusion models for large-scale image restoration tasks.
-I will be returning to my PhD in mid-September 2025.
+I am a second-year PhD candidate in Statistics and Machine Learning at Imperial College London and the University of Oxford, where I am fortunate to be advised by [Andrew Duncan](https://scholar.google.com/citations?user=3ZzC72cAAAAJ&hl=en) and [Deniz Akyildiz](https://akyildiz.me/).

+Before starting my PhD, I completed a double BSc. degree in ([Mathematics and Physics at Universidad Complutense de Madrid](https://www.elespanol.com/reportajes/20210605/fisica-matematicas-doble-empresas-rifaran-ismael-paula/586442818_0.html)).
+I then pursued an MSc. in Machine Learning at Universidad Politécnica de Madrid and an MSc. in  ("[Statistics at Imperial College London](https://youtu.be/55vNkwPdUs8)").

+**Open to Opportunities**.
+I am seeking research internships for summer 2026.
+Please feel free to reach out!

 **Research interests**.
-I am interested in the study of problems at the intersection of generative modelling, sampling, dynamic optimal transport and stochastic optimal control (with a special focus on the **Schrödinger Bridge** problem and **score-based diffusion models**).

-**Environmental awareness**.
-Similarly to many researchers in machine learning, I feel concerned by the environmental impact of our research field, especially about the unsustainable circumstances of centralized worldwide conferences (which are getting bigger and bigger).
-This has motivated me to join the Neurips@Paris initiative.
-Feel free to reach me out about this topic !
+My research focuses on problems at the intersection of generative modelling, sampling, diffusion processes, stochastic differential equations (SDEs), and machine learning theory.
+I am particularly interested in establishing theoretical guarantees for machine learning algorithms and developing principled methodologies informed by these insights.
+Always happy to discuss these topics!